annotation/stam-tools/README.md

 As there is an endless variety of XML formats imaginable, this tool takes as extra input an external configuration file that defines how to map from a specific XML format (e.g. xHTML, TEI or PageXML) to STAM.
-See for example [this configuration for xHTML](config/fromxml/html.toml) which contains some inline documentation to help you get going.
+This configuration format is documented [here](docs/fromxml.md).
+See for example [this configuration for xHTML](config/fromxml/html.toml).

 Example: